basecrypto/base/README.md

 ## How to install and run

-1. Download this package as a ZIP using the green 'Clone or download' button above
+1. Download this package as a ZIP using the green 'Clone or download' button at [github.com/basecrypto/base](https://github.com/basecrypto/base)

 2. Make sure you have [Node and NPM](https://nodejs.org/en/) installed